 A loan applicant might, for example, over-exaggerate their income to attract credit.
 To prevent this from happening, Experian utilises data from “Current Account Turnover”.
 It also looks at incomes stated on previous credit applications.

-A similar credit service is also offered by Callcredit .
+A similar credit service is also offered by Callcredit.
 This company have focused on affordability since the Over-Indebtedness Initiative in 2006.
 This project addressed some of the key concerns surrounding over-commitment.
 It also looked at various ways of preventing consumers from falling further into debt.

-Callcredit now offer a bespoke “Affordability Suite”.
+Callcredit now offers a bespoke “Affordability Suite”.
 Here they can access around 97% of up-to-date current account information.
 It provides a single view of each consumer’s financial position.
 This can be invaluable for lenders to assess money management, monthly trends and affordability.

-In the meantime, Aphility have also crept up as market leaders (see www.aphility.com).
+In the meantime, Aphility has also crept up as market leaders (see www.aphility.com).
 This company utilise secure, real-time digital capability to assess consumer affordability.
 This offering enables both consumers and lenders to undertake accurate affordability assessments.
 For consumers, this means they are better able to manage their finances.

-Customer facing affordability assessment tools
+Customer-facing affordability assessment tools

 We found a bunch of useful tools available from various high street lenders.
 Of course, high street lenders must also play their part with affordability assessment tools.
 These consumer-facing tools are all available online – for example: